iamacup/react-redux-with-networking-helper/readme.md

 <details><summary>Basic Data API</summary>
 <p>

-This is not a real use case!
 In this example we use the data API like the this.setState API, note that this example will persist over reloads and application crashes due to the persistor.
+You would probably not make a [controlled input](https://reactjs.org/docs/forms.html#controlled-components), using this library instead of setState, in most cases - this is just for the example.

  * [no hooks](./examples/simple)
  * [hooks](./examples/simplehooks)